Atlesrex/Multitanks_fluid_simulation/README.md

 Blender and UE4 simulation for fluid simulation.

-Here there are two folders:
+Here there are three folders:
 - Blender simulation / animation (April-May 2020)
 - The Multitanks on its good size with square pipe + 3D objects for any future changes (May-June 2020)
 - The Multitanks 20x bigger with the good cylindrical pipes + 3D objects for any future changes (July 2020)